telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

-The response corresponding to that request contains a subscription ID (a 24 hexadecimal number used for updating and cancelling the subscription
-- write it down because you will need it later in this tutorial) and a duration acknowledgement:
+The response corresponding to that request contains a subscription ID (a 24 hexadecimal number used for updating and cancelling the subscription -Write it down because you will need it later in this tutorial) and a duration acknowledgement:

       {
 	  "subscribeResponse": {